-East Bay Traffic Violations, Citations
+East Bay Traffic Tickets Lawyer

 If you are cited for a serious traffic violation in Pleasanton, Fremont, Newark, Union City, Livermore, Dublin, Castro Valley, Hayward, San Leandro, or anywhere else in Alameda County, Leon J. Mezzetti, Jr. can help you.
 Our firm handles criminal defense work, and, in particular, we help clients facing serious charges in traffic-related offenses, such as Driving Under the Influence (DUI)/Driving While Intoxicated (DWI).